veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ```

 Geometrical optics is accurate when the sizes of the objects in the system are large compared to the wavelength.
-It is possible to derive geometrical optics from Maxwell's equations by formally expanding the electromagnetic field in a power series in the wavelength and retaining only the first term of this expansion{footcite}`geometrical_optics_derivation`.
+It is possible to derive geometrical optics from Maxwell's equations by formally expanding the electromagnetic field in a power series in the wavelength and retaining only the first term of this expansion{cite}`geometrical_optics_derivation`.
 However, this derivation is not rigorous because the power series generally does not converge (it is a so-called asymptotic series).

-Although it is possible to incorporate polarization into geometrical optics{footcite}`geometrical_optics_polarization`, this is not standard theory and we will not consider polarization effects in this chapter.
+Although it is possible to incorporate polarization into geometrical optics{cite}`geometrical_optics_polarization`, this is not standard theory and we will not consider polarization effects in this chapter.

 ```{note}
 [^geometrical_optics_derivation]: See e.g. Born and Wolf, *Principles of Optics*, Chapter 3.